SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

         INTO TIME STAMP ts_conv
         TIME ZONE 'EST'.

-"Using the long form with type timestampl as target type and "setting the daylight saving time explicitly using the "optional addition DAYLIGHT SAVING TIME.
-Find more "details in the ABAP Keyword Documentation.
+"Using the long form with type timestampl as target type.
 "20240808152458.0
 DATA tsl_conv TYPE timestampl.
 CONVERT DATE CONV d( '20240101' )
         TIME CONV t( '112458' )
-        DAYLIGHT SAVING TIME 'X'
         INTO TIME STAMP tsl_conv
         TIME ZONE 'EST'.

+"Note that you can optionally specify the DAYLIGHT SAVING TIME addition.
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>